-The seven and a half years of data upon which these longer-term trends are inferred is now sufficiently long to permit the results of this analysis to be used for future forecasting with a reasonable degree of confidence, and to draw two important conclusions regarding the regional-scale trends at the northern Gold Coast.
+The eight years of data upon which these longer-term trends are inferred is now sufficiently long to permit the results of this analysis to be used for future forecasting with a reasonable degree of confidence, and to draw two important conclusions regarding the regional-scale trends at the northern Gold Coast.
 The first conclusion refers to the long term erosion/accretion trends observed to date.
-There has typically been net minor beach accretion in the south, with the magnitude of the accretion reducing annually until January 2007, when in fact the beach began to show an overall erosive trend, which is now predicted to be of the order -11.25 m (-1.5 m/yr).
-The erosion/accretion trend for the northern sections of beach is predicted as relatively stable net erosion of the order of -14.25 m (-1.9 m/yr).
-The second conclusion which can be drawn from the analysis is that the cyclic annual variability of beach width due to the seasonally varying wave climate was an order of magnitude greater than the underlying beach width trends.
+While there was initially a net minor beach accretion trend in the south, it is becoming increasingly likely that the long term trend is that of erosion, which is now predicted to be of the order -2.8 m per year (-22.4 m recession over eight years).
+The long term trend for the northern sections of beach also appears to be accelerating net erosion, also of the order of -2.8 m per year (-22.4 m recession over eight years).
+The second conclusion which can be drawn from the analysis is that the cyclic annual variability of beach width due to the seasonally varying wave climate was an order of magnitude greater than the underlying annual beach width change.

 The underlying trend of long term erosion for the monitored section of the northern Gold Coast beaches will require future planning and ongoing management.
+It is now apparent that the rate of long term erosion of the beaches appears to be accelerating, with both the southern and northern stretches of monitored beach having long term erosion rates of almost 3 m per year.
 However, it is shorter-term storm erosion rather than the underlying but much longer-term erosion trends, which at the present time are of primary importance to the ongoing planning and management of northern Gold Coast beaches.